BigEd12/09-fitness-data-analysis/README.md

    - **Interactive Charts**: Two charts with adjustable options.
 Use the dropdowns underneath to change the x and y axis in the left-most chart, and select either the distance or time for the x axis on the right-most chart.
    - **Interactive Map**: View an interactive map with your route plotted.
    - **Comparisons**: See how your ride compares against differents routes, peaks and animals.

+# How
+The data provided by a .tcx or .gpx file is multiple entries for each of the following:
+- Timestamp
+- Latitude
+- Longitude
+- Altitude

+From this, it is created into a Pandas DataFrame and the data is prepared.
+With some feature engineering, the end DataFrame contains columns on:
+- Timestamp
+- Latitude
+- Longitude
+- Altitude
+- Total Distance in M and Km
+- Time difference between each section
+- Altitude difference between each section
+- Speed in that segment
+- Total time elapsed in minutes

+## Contributing
+I would welcome contributions on the project.

+As I'm putting it out, there are bound to be a number of bugs that I haven't thought about.
+Please let me know if you find any, or go at it!

+I've mentioned a couple of things I'll focus on next in the [Roadmap](#roadmap) section below.

+## Roadmap

+Things I'll focus on next, in no particular order:

+- Adding a light theme
+- Adding other themes
+- Handling AJAX requests for the charts
+- Improving design
+- Adding a calorie counting function, and incorporate it into the stats